Arab leaders meet to unify ranks with eye on Iran, Jerusalem - Philly

 Assad was not invited to the summit, though most heads of state from across the Middle East and North Africa attended the Arab League meeting, including Sudanese President Omar al-Bashir, who is wanted by the International Criminal Court for alleged war crimes in Darfur.

-The strongest criticism of the Trump administration came from Palestinian President Mahmoud Abbas, who slammed U.S. decisions on Jerusalem and its decision to withhold millions of dollars to the U.N. agency that provides health care, education and social services to an estimated 5 million Palestinians.

-"The decisions have made the United States a party to the conflict and not a neutral mediator," he said.

-Meanwhile, Aboul-Gheit blamed a lack of consensus among Arab states on a unified understanding of regional security, adding that "joint action is necessary in fighting these crises."
+At the start of the summit, Aboul-Gheit lamented a lack of consensus among Arab states on regional security.

 "The crises burning in some corners of the Arab world today... cast a shadow over the safety and security over the entire region," Aboul-Gheit said.
 "These take a toll on the national security of all of us."